Mariambadra/deepchrome/README.md

 # DeepChrome & AttentiveChrome — PyTorch Replication (Gene expression prediction from Histone modifications)

-This project is a faithful PyTorch replication of [DeepChrome](https://academic.oup.com/bioinformatics/article/32/17/i639/2450757?searchresult=1#394406142) (Singh et al., 2016) and its LSTM/attention-based version [AttentiveChrome](https://pmc.ncbi.nlm.nih.gov/articles/PMC6105294/) (Singh et al., 2017), trained and evaluated on cell type E047 (Primary T CD8+ naive cells) obtained from the NIH Roadmap Epigenomics Mapping Consortium (REMC).
+This project is a faithful PyTorch replication of [DeepChrome](https://academic.oup.com/bioinformatics/article/32/17/i639/2450757?searchresult=1#394406142) (Singh et al., 2016) and its LSTM/attention-based version [AttentiveChrome](https://arxiv.org/abs/1708.00336) (Singh et al., 2017), trained and evaluated on cell type E047 (Primary T CD8+ naive cells) obtained from the NIH Roadmap Epigenomics Mapping Consortium (REMC).

 ---

 ## Project Overview

-DeepChrome predicts gene expression (high/low) from histone modification signals using a CNN.
-AttentiveChrome extends this with a hierarchical LSTM + attention mechanism, adding biological interpretability on top of competitive predictive performance.
+DeepChrome is a CNN model that predicts gene expression (high/low) from modification signals on the histone level.
+On the other hand, AttentiveChrome is an LSTM with an attention mechanism that adds biological interpretability on top of competitive predictive performance.

 This project replicates both models from scratch in modern PyTorch, starting from the original Lua/Torch7 source, and evaluates them on E047.